200iq-games/nanoshooter/readme.md

  - Process and tooling
  - Concepts and ideas
  - And more!

-We're looking for collaborators of all skillsets and skill levels.
-This is a great project to practice or learn new skills, and to support free software and the open game development community.

 Whether you have your own ideas for Nanoshooter, or just want to build your own dream game that uses Susa for online multiplayer action, we'd love to hear from you.